Story of Mum Exhibition

 What happened at our exhibition events?

 We get together and get creative.
 We make stuff that becomes part of the exhibition.
 We have fun.
 We share our stories.

 Mums at our first events said they felt celebrated and exhilarated, moved and honoured.
 Some said they finally felt normal and glad it wasn't just them.
 They felt inspired and wonderful.
 Better.
 No longer invisible.

-There are family play dates, and mum-only Make Dates to create new material for the exhibition.
-There will be cake, and mess, and sadness, and joy.
+There were family play dates, and mum-only Make Dates to create new material for the exhibition.
+There was cake, and mess, and sadness, and joy.

 We would love you to visit the online exhibition here - featuring photographs, writing, mum- poetry and more.
 We would love YOU to add to it too, submissions can still be accepted at any time.

 Follow our online tour

 You can also visit 50 mini-exhibitions on blogs around the world from June to August as we head off on a virtual exhibition tour.